hack3rs.ca network-security

 2. Understanding False Positives and Low-Value Alerts

-$ core idea: A false positive means the alert claims malicious behavior that did not happen.
-A benign true positive means the behavior happened, but it was expected or authorized.
-These require different tuning responses.
+$ core idea: A false positive means the alert fired on behavior that did not happen or was misclassified as malicious.
+A benign true positive means the behavior happened but was expected or authorized.
+These look similar in a queue but require different tuning responses.
+Collapsing them into the same bucket leads to bad decisions.

 $ prove understanding: Differentiate benign true positives, false positives, and low-context alerts.